-The Parks & Community Services Department has initiated an updated urban forest health assessment using Forest Assessment Landscape Tool (FLAT) to determine the percentage of natural areas that in are in a healthy, sustainable state, or requiring restoration.
-The results of the previous analysis showed that the city is exceeding the original ESI target of 70 percent of forest in healthy condition.
-The new study will also include factoring in existing forest canopy conditions and implementing methodologies to accelerate forest succession to provide more effective longterm future canopy.
-Additional assessments and restoration plans will be needed to preserve and maintain overall health of urban forests. ΠÌÌ
+The Parks & Community Services Department has initiated an updated urban forest health assessment using Forest Assessment Landscape Tool to determine the percentage of natural areas that in are in a healthy, sustainable state, or require restoration.
+The results of the previous analysis showed that the city is exceeding the original Environmental Stewardship Initiative target of 70 percent of forest in healthy condition.
+The new study will also factor in existing forest canopy conditions and implement methodologies to accelerate forest succession to provide more effective long-term future canopy.
+Additional assessments and restoration plans will be needed to preserve and maintain overall health of urban forests.